SPFWeb/SPF-Snippets/shopify/webrotate/readme.md

+## WebRotate 360
-## All of the things to do with WebRotate 360 will be put in here for future reference
+All of the things to do with WebRotate 360 will be put in here for future reference